misrab/docs/Dai.md

 Another design goal was to ensure all operations were constant space and time.
 This introduced some challenges as the system simulates multiple sets of continuously growing or shrinking balances and most state is actually function of multiple real-time variables.

 ##Addressable Market

-The Economist F.A.
-Hayek once theorized that the most successful, privately issued money in an economy of competing private currencies would be the one with the most stable value, i.e. the one that has least volatility against a consumer price index.[3]
-This means that Dai will have an important edge in achieving mass adoption when compared to other cryptocurrencies without price stability, such as Bitcoin or Ether.
-The following is a short non-exhaustive list of some of the immediate markets for The Dai Credit System (both in its capacity as a cryptocurrency with price stability, and its use case as a decentralized credit platform):
+As mentioned above, a cryptocurrency with price stability is a basic requirement for the majority of decentralized applications, and as such the potential market for Dai is at least as large as the entire blockchain industry.
+The following is a short non-exhaustive list of some of the immediate markets (both blockchain industry and wider industry) for The Dai Credit System, in its capacity as a cryptocurrency with price stability, and its use case as a decentralized credit platform:

 **Prediction Markets & Gambling Applications:** It is logical to not want to increase one’s risk by placing a bet with a volatile cryptocurrency.
 Especially long term bets become infeasible if the user also has to gamble on the future price of the volatile asset.
 Instead a cryptocurrency with price stability, like Dai, will be the natural choice for prediction market and gambling users.

-**Financial Markets: Hedging, Derivatives, Leverage etc:** Dai will allow for easier leveraged trading.
-The asset will also be useful as collateral in custom derivate smart contracts, such as options or CFD’s.
+**Financial Markets: Hedging, Derivatives, Leverage etc:** CDPs will allow for easier leveraged trading.
+Dai will also be useful as stable and reliable collateral in custom derivate smart contracts, such as options or CFD’s.

- **Merchant receipts, Cross-border transactions and remittances:** Forex volatility reduction and lack of middlemen means the transaction costs of international trade can be significantly reduced by using Dai.
+ **Merchant receipts, Cross-border transactions and remittances:** Forex volatility mitigation and lack of middlemen means the transaction costs of international trade can be significantly reduced by using Dai.

 ##Primary Risks and their Mitigation